rdmzkn/generator-veracity/generators/netcore-webapp/templates/readme.md

 ### Step 1: Register your application

-Go the Veracity for Developers site and log in.
-In your developer progile you can register new applications.
-When you register the applciation redirectUri,please add /signin-oidc as the suffix.
+Go the Veracity for Developers(https://developer.veracity.com/) and register new applications in Projects(https://developer.veracity.com/projects).
+When you register the applciation reply url, please add /signin-oidc as the suffix.

 ### Step 2: Configure the application

-When your application is created, copy the client id , client secrets, redirectUri into the appsettings.json file
+When your application is created, copy the client id , client secrets, API key, redirectUri into the appsettings.json file

 ### Step 3: Run the application